 When tenants move out, landlords often find themselves not only cleaning up and repairing damage but also dealing with personal property left behind.
 When it's clear that what's left behind is garbage—such as food wrappers, broken furniture, or leftover cleaning supplies—the landlord is free to dispose of it.

 Getting rid of belongings that have value (whether monetary, medical, or sentimental)—such as bicycles, furniture, medicine, or family photos—is another story.
 North Carolina has specific laws for when and how landlords can get rid of a tenant's abandoned personal property.

-When deciding what to do with property left behind at a rental unit, you must first make sure that the property and the rental unit have actually been abandoned by the tenant.
-According to North Carolina law, there are several ways you can determine whether property has been abandoned.
+When deciding what to do with property left behind at a rental unit, landlords must first make sure that the property and the rental unit have actually been abandoned by the tenant.
+According to North Carolina law, landlords can consider a rental and the property within it abandoned: